-(a) The one-year "discovery" limitations period is triggered when the plaintiff actually suspects wrongdoing (the subjective test) or when a reasonable person would have suspected wrongdoing (the objective test), whichever occurs first. (b) The plaintiff need not be aware of the specific facts necessary to establish the elements of the cause of action (c) The plaintiff need not be aware of the defendant's identity134 (d) The plaintiff need not be aware of the applicable law (e) Cases applying the one-year "discovery" limitations period134 (1) Cases holding the plaintiff's action is time- barred as a matter of law (2) Cases holding the plaintiff's action is not time-barred, or at least not time-barred as a matter of law 7. by ser last 9 tolling e-year "discovery" limitations period can be tolled vice of a 90-day notice of intent to sue during the days of the one-year period, and by non-MICRA provisions, but not by section 340.5's internal provisions. (a) Section 340.5's internal tolling provisions do not apply (b) The 90-day notice tolling provision applies 150 (c) Non-MICRA tolling provisions apply150 8. ion by an adult must be brought within three after the plaintiff first suffered appreciable harm 151 (a) The three-year period is an outside limit on the time for bringing an action
+6. after suspe tion by an adult must be brought within one year the plaintiff first suffered appreciable harm and cted, or should have suspected, that someone had something wrong (a) The one-year "discovery" limitations period is triggered when the plaintiff actually suspects wrongdoing (the subjective test) or when a reasonable person would have suspected wrongdoing (the objective test), whichever occurs first (b) The plaintiff need not be aware of the specific facts necessary to establish the elements of the cause of action (c) The plaintiff need not be aware of the defendant's identity153 (d) The plaintiff need not be aware of the applicable aw153 (e) Cases applying the one-year "discovery" limitations period154 (1) Cases holding the plaintiff's action is time- barred as a matter of law154 (2) Cases holding the plaintiff's action is not time-barred, or at least not time-barred as a matter of law157 7. by ser last 9 tolling e-year "discovery" limitations period can be tolled rice of a 90-day notice of intent to sue during the days of the one-year period, and by non-MICRA provisions, but not by section 340.5's internal provisions (a) Section 340.5's internal tolling provisions do not apply170 (b) The 90-day notice tolling provision applies (c) Non-MICRA tolling provisions apply170